Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Proofs

-\end{lemma} This result shows that the filtration step for the identity questions to include the source in $S_I$.
-Next, we will provide the probability that the source is in the filtration set for the direction question $S_D$ as follows.
-Next, we will obtain the filtered direction answer as follows.
-First, consider the total number of direction queries $N_d$ is a random variable with the distribution is Binomial:
+\end{lemma} This result implies the lower bound of probability that the source is in $S_I$ for a given $r$.
+Next, we will obtain the probability that the source is in $S_D$ after filtration of the direction answers.
+To do this, we first consider that the total number of direction queries $N_d$ is a random variable which is given by:

-where $k$ is less than the total repetition count $r$.
-Using this fact, we obtain the following result that the source is also in the filtration set $S_D$ for the direction question.
+where $k$ is less than parameter $r$.
+Using this fact, we obtain the following result.

 \begin{lemma} When $p>1/2$ and $q>1/d$,

 \end{lemma}